A Linear Time Algorithm for the Optimal Discrete IRS Beamforming: Proposed Method

-\begin{remark} Actually, we can further reduce the number of the considered arcs from $KN$ to $2N$ by using \cite[Proposition~1]{yaowen2022jstsp}: $|(\angle\mu-\alpha_0)\bmod 2\pi|<2\pi/K$, i.e., the optimal direction of the overall channel deviates from that of $h_0$ by less than $2\pi/K$.
-As a result, we just need to consider two closest arcs to $h_0$ for each $h_n$. \end{remark}
+\begin{remark} Actually, we can further reduce the number of the considered arcs from $KN$ to $2N$ by using \cite[Proposition~1]{yaowen2022jstsp}: the optimal overall channel superposition deviates from $h_0$ by less than $2\pi/K$, i.e., $|(\angle\mu-\alpha_0)\bmod 2\pi|<2\pi/K$.
+Thus, it suffices to consider the two closest arcs to $h_0$ for each $h_n$. \end{remark}

-Thus far we only sketch the main idea behind the proposed method.
-Two technical challenges remain to be tackled.
+So far we sketch the main idea behind the proposed method.
+But there are still two technical challenges to tackle.
 First, how to break the tie when two phase shifts can both minimize the gap in \eqref{opt_theta}, i.e., when $\mu$ lies right between two arcs rather than in the interior of an arc.
-Second, how to further reduce the complexity to be linear in $N$.
-Actually, if the SNR boost is evaluated for each arc separately, then it requires $O(N^2)$ time to figure the optimal arc.
+Second, how to actually achieve the linear complexity in $N$.
+Here is a subtle pitfall: if the SNR boost is evaluated for each arc separately, then it requires $O(N^2)$ time to figure the optimal arc.
 We give the complete description of the proposed method in the sequel.